Recreation

 - Details

-LOWER LAKE, Calif. — The final 2025 monthly guided nature walk at Anderson Marsh State Historic Park will be held on Saturday, Nov.
-8, beginning at 8:30 a.m.
+LOWER LAKE, Calif. – The first guided nature walk of the spring season will be held at Anderson Marsh State Historic Park on Saturday, April 11, at 8:30 a.m.

-The November nature walk will be led by Roberta Lyons, a volunteer State Parks docent and President of Anderson Marsh Interpretive Association.
-Lyons was raised in Lake County and brings a wealth of knowledge and local history to the walks she leads.
+The April nature walk will be led by Roberta Lyons, a volunteer State Parks docent and president of the Anderson Marsh Interpretive Association.

 Anderson Marsh State Historic Park is located on Highway 53, between Lower Lake and Clearlake.